EmbeddedOS/Linux/docs/linux_programming_interface.md

 - Each process in a process group has the same integer `process group identifier`, which is the same as the process ID of one of the processes in the group, termed the `process group leader`.

 - The kernel allows various actions, notably the delivery of signals, to be performed on all members of a process group. `Job-control` shells use this feature to allow the user to suspend or resume all of the processes in a pipeline

+### 2.14.
+Sessions, Controlling Terminals, and Controlling Processes

+- A `session` is a collection of process groups (jobs).
+All of the processes in a session have the same `session identifier`.
+A `session leader` is the process that created the session, and its process ID becomes the session ID.

+- Sessions are used mainly by job-control shells.
+All of the process groups created by a job-control shell belong to the same session as the shell, which is the session leader.

+- Sessions usually have an associated `controlling terminal`.
+The controlling terminal is established when the session leader process first opens a terminal device.
+For a session created by an interactive shell, this is the terminal at which the user logged in.
+A terminal may be the controlling terminal of at most one session.

+- As a consequence of opening the controlling terminal, the session leader becomes the `controlling process` for the terminal.
+The controlling process receives a `SIGHUP` signal if a terminal disconnect occurs.